CAVIND46016/Folder_Customization-Icons/README.md

 (size = 256*256) for the folder at https://images.google.com/ considering the folder name as the search string.

-It will download 'n' images (n <= 100) and select one at random to convert into an .ico file.
+It will download 'n' images (n <= 100) and select one at random to convert into an .ico file. <br>
-Value of 'n' is parameterized.
+Value of 'n' is parameterized. <br>
+(Note: Higher 'n' will result in more time for execution and icons may or may not be appropriate for its folder, which is pretty much the same phenomenon observed when manually searching images on google.)

 The selected image is converted to .ico format and saved in the appropriate subdirectory and applied as its icon.